For CEOs, VP International Growth, and Global Sales Leaders in SaaS, Cybersecurity, and AI

 Murray has spent more than two decades helping international enterprise-technology companies hire country managers, first sales leaders, and partner-facing operators in Japan.
 He has built and sold firms in Japan and has long-standing relationships across country managers, Japan GTM leaders, and the partner ecosystem around them.

 Recent work spans country-manager, senior technical, enterprise sales, and Japan GTM team builds across data, cloud, cybersecurity, and AI.
-Most recently, TalentHub placed Glean's Country Manager in Japan, which is exactly the kind of current proof point this report is describing.
+Most recently, TalentHub placed a Country Manager in Japan for a Work AI company, which is exactly the kind of proof point this report is describing.

 Recent Japan track record spans country-manager, senior technical, enterprise sales, and team-build mandates across the companies above.
 A muted CM marker denotes the country-manager subset.